minotaur-ergo/minotaur-wallet/.changeset/angry-mayflies-mix.md

 'minotaur-wallet': minor
 ---

-load & save other currencies and their symbols for balance display change api endpoint for fetching erg value based on currency add BalanceDisplay component add search input for currencies drawer devide save & cancel buttons from currencies scroolable section
+Load & save other currencies and their symbols for balance display Change api endpoint for fetching erg value based on currency Add BalanceDisplay component
+Add search input for currencies drawer
+Devide save & cancel buttons from currencies scroolable section